“If I had to fit in a box, I would be a drag king; but the point is that I don’t, and I don’t want to choose.”

 Jazzhaus is a nightclub located on Massachusetts Street and it is the only venue in town to regularly host drag events.
 It is also one of the few spaces for the queer community in Lawrence.

-Although, according to Manda, the space is only safe for the white community.
+Although, according to Sheila, the space is only safe for the white community.

 Sheila performed at the Kansas Drag Showcase this past weekend and hopes to take their drag to Kansas City.

-“In the future, I want to incorporate more smooth moves into my dancing,” said Manda.
+“In the future, I want to incorporate more smooth moves into my dancing,” said Sheila.
 “I have definitely looked into male stripper moves.”